John Wesley Wright: Investigation

 After the Restoration Sir Sidney Smith and others made unofficial inquiries in Paris which were claimed to prove that he was murdered.
 According to the evidence which Smith collected, the body was found on the bed with the sheet drawn up to the chin, the razor—with which the throat had been cut to the bone—closed, and the hand which grasped it pressing the thigh.
 There was some blood about the room, but none on the sheet.
 Great weight was attached to this and other stories but their evidential value is unclear.
 It has also been noted that his letters were in good and determined spirit, and no cause for any great depression was shown.

-An alleged factor—the news of Mack's surrender at Ulm—is said by some to absurd, especially to a naval officer who had also the news of Trafalgar.
+An alleged factor—the news of Mack's surrender at the Battle of Ulm—is said by some to absurd, especially to a naval officer who had also the news of Trafalgar.
 On the other hand, it is difficult to see what Bonaparte had to gain by murdering Wright.
 At St. Helena he pooh-poohed the idea, and said that if he had interfered it would have been to order Wright to be tried as a spy and shot, though nothing in the accepted laws of war would condemn an officer as a spy for landing men who might be objectionable to the enemy's government.
 In the total absence of trustworthy evidence, and the want of motive for either murder or suicide, it may be suggested that Wright died from natural causes—an affection of the heart, for instance—and that the French government took a mean revenge on the man who had given them a good deal of trouble by alleging suicide.